TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.48.md

 ---

-Mine eye runneth down with streams of water, for the destruction of the daughter of my people.
+My eye runs down with streams of water, for the destruction of the daughter of my people.